tomamic/tomamic.github.io/mdp/hs2.md

 ---

-# Ex.: Odd squares

-- Sum of all odd squares that are smaller than 10,000
-- Laziness: map over and filter an infinite list

->

-166650

----

 # Collatz sequences

 - Take a natural number `n`
 - If `n` is even, divide it by `2`
 - If it's odd, multiply it by `3` and then add `1`
 - Take the resulting number and apply the same thing to it...
-- *Conjecture*: for all starting numbers, the chains finish at the number `1` (edge, cycle `1-4-2-1`)

 ``` hs
 collatz :: (Integral a) => a -> [a]